 Location: The Great Hall of St Martin’s Episcopal Church in Providence, Rhode Island.

 St Martin’s is located on the East Side of Providence at 50 E Orchard Ave, Providence, RI 02906.
 The Great Hall offers an extravagant amount of room to move, with tall windows, smooth wood floor and a lovely outdoor courtyard.

 If you are coming from out of town and need housing, let us know.
 We might be able to connect you with local dancers who would enjoy hosting you.

 Water & Food: We will have jugs of spring water available.
 Please bring your own bottle (with cap!) for water as well as sufficient snacks to keep you nourished and happy throughout the workshop.
-Plan to bring a sack lunch for Saturday.
+Plan to bring a sack lunch –perhaps with some extra to share– for Saturday.
 There are also various local restaurant options in Wayland Square located a few blocks away from St. Martin’s.

 What is Biodanza?